Bob Veale: Major league career

-Veale was an integral member of the Pirates pitching staff during the 1966 season posting a 16-12 record and a 3.02 earned run average in 37 starts and was named to the National League team for the 1966 All-Star Game.
+Veale was an integral member of the Pirates pitching staff during the 1966 season posting a 16–12 record and a 3.02 ERA in 37 starts and was again named to the National League team for the 1966 All-Star Game.
 The 1966 Pirates team which, included future Baseball Hall of Fame members Roberto Clemente, Bill Mazeroski and Willie Stargell as well as the National League batting champion Matty Alou, fought the Los Angeles Dodgers and San Francisco Giants in a tight pennant race and were in first place on September 10, before they faltered to finish the season in third place for a second consecutive year.
 Veale began the 1967 season by winning his first six starts and seven of his first eight starts.
-He ended the season with 16 victories against 8 losses but, his earned run average rose to 3.64.
+He ended the season with 16 victories against 8 losses but, his ERA rose to 3.64.